Great European immigration wave to Argentina: Demographic

-Argentines of Polish descent during the parade of the XXXIV Immigrant's Festival.
+Argentines of Spanish descent during the parade of the XXXIV Immigrant's Festival in Oberá, Misiones.

 Between 1870 and 1914, 5.9 million Europeans migrated to Argentina, with 3.2 million of them staying.
 As a result of the immigration wave, Argentina's population was roughly four times larger in 1914 than it was in 1870.
 While immigrants came from all over Europe, the three most represented countries of origin were Italy, Spain, and France.
 Collectively, immigrants from these three countries accounted for over 5 million immigrants.
 While the population increased, Argentine citizenship did not.
 Legal citizens made up 2.2% of the entire immigrant population by 1914.
 However, Argentina's Citizenship Law gave citizenship to all persons born in Argentina.
 The immigrants themselves did not become citizens, but their children did, which would create a new middle class.

 Economic

 German immigrants harvesting in a vineyard in Mendoza.

 Economically, Argentina benefited from European immigration.
 During the wave of European immigration, Argentina's percentage of world GDP grew from 0.99% to 2.42% as a result of immigrant labor.
 Immigration helped connect Argentina to the global economy, as a 10% increase in immigrants from a particular origin country was roughly equal to an 8% increase in exports to that country.
 With the influx of laborers, Argentina was able to expand its agricultural production and exportation.
 The agricultural sector was equipped to handle the increase in laborers, as many rural property owners had uncultivated farm land.
 By renting their land to immigrants, many rural towns were able to flourish with the cultivation of large land worked by European immigrant families.

 Beyond production, immigrants also aided Argentina's industrialization efforts.
 70% of immigrants lived in urban areas in 1914, which was a ten percent increase over a twenty year period.
 The increase in production additionally created a need for increased transportation networks.
 To build these networks, Argentina again sought and supported immigrant labor.
 In 1905, Argentine railroad companies sponsored the immigration of more than 20,000 Italians.